Leiden University offers teacher training programme for status holders

-To plug this gap, a one-year teacher training programme is starting in September that will give status holders a teaching qualificatioin for the initial years of secondary education and for lower vocational education.
+To plug this gap, a teacher training programme is starting in September.
+At the end of this programme, status holders get a teaching qualificatioin for the initial years of secondary education and for lower vocational education.
 Those who take the programme have a good chance of finding a job because there are currently too few teachers of maths, physics, chemistry and computer science.

 The programme is an initiative of the Leiden University Graduate School of Teaching (ICLON), the Foundation for Refugee Students (UAF) and The Mobile Educator, a foundation that offers training courses to refugee teaching professionals.

 Theory, practice and Dutch language